bluesky-dev2/webdesign/README.md

 # HiTechDesigners_Website
-*A portfolio website for a construction company to project their works and serive offered*
+*A portfolio website for a construction company to project their works and service offered*

 ## Requirements: